table of contents

 - Temporary color vision changes

-Uncommonly, people may experience serious side effects while taking Viagra, including (Smith, 2021):
+Although uncommon, some people may experience severe side effects while taking Viagra, like (Smith, 2022):

 - Chest pain